latchbio/latch/docs/source/getting_started/authoring_your_workflow.md

     ...
 ```

-Sometimes, a python task does not directly access a file/directory, but uses it implicitly; for example, through a subprocessed shell command.
-We can ensure that the file's data is present by either calling `Path` on the file or directory, or by accessing the `local_path` attribute of the LatchFile or LatchDir.
+Sometimes, a python task does not directly access a file/directory, but uses its path; for example, through a subprocessed shell command.
+We can ensure that the file's data is present by accessing the `local_path` attribute of the LatchFile or LatchDir.
 This will download the data into the task environment and return back a path to the local file or directory.

 ```python
 bowtie2_cmd = [